top of page

 Conclusion and Aftermath

-The first stage of this analysis was done in the beginning of the year 2022.
+The first stage of this analysis was done in the beginning of 2022.
 Some economic parameters were still rosy - as reflected by central bank annual interest, and strong sentiment in the market due to COVID recovery.

 But then, several things started to accumulate:

-• One hypothesis is that the COVID crisis resulted in augmented debt default, taking quite some time before it emerged in its financial reports.
+• One hypothesis is that the COVID crisis resulted in augmented debt default, taking quite some time before it emerged in its financial reports

 • In February 2022, Russia invaded Ukraine, resulting in surge in inflation, driven by food and energy cost